gchq/gaffer-doc/docs/administration-guide/aggregation/overview.md

 an extension of the introduction to demonstrate more advanced usage of Aggregation and how it can be applied.

-Aggregation is applied in Gaffer through an aggregation function these can take a number of forms but the common factor between them is that they use the underlying koryphe library to provide the [`ElementAggregator`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/data/element/function/ElementAggregator.html).
+Aggregation is applied in Gaffer through an aggregation function.
+These can take a number of forms but the common factor between them is that they use the underlying koryphe library to provide the [`ElementAggregator`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/data/element/function/ElementAggregator.html).